GrammaTech/gtirb-vscode/README.md

 - Open VS Code on this folder.
 - Press Ctrl+Shift+B to compile the loader
 - Switch to the Debug viewlet.
-- Select `Launch Extension` from the drop down.
+- Select `Launch Client+Server` from the drop down.
 - Run the launch config.
 - In the [Extension Development Host] instance of VSCode, open a folder with a ".gtirb" file in it and lick the file in file explorer.
   - If GT X86/64 or MIPS  extensions are installed you should see proper syntax highlighting and be able to find all references and definitions for a selected token.